 The ProFloss water flosser comes with a one year warranty.

 If you do encounter problems with your water flosser, you can contact ProFloss Customer Support by:

 Via the ProFloss website

 By mail: ProFloss, Ginsey Home Solutions, 2078 Center Square Road, Swedesboro, NJ 08085 USA

 What’s the verdict?

-The ProFloss 4190 is ideal if you want a water flosser that is effective without breaking the bank.
-Its unique design is powered solely by your tap, meaning that it doesn’t have to use an electrical power source.
-It also doesn’t take up any counter space as there is no reservoir or pump.
+The ProFloss 4190 is ideal if you want a water flosser that is effective without breaking the bank (view on Amazon).
+Its unique design is powered solely by your faucet, meaning that it doesn’t have to use an electrical power source.
+It also doesn’t take up much counter space as there is no reservoir or pump.
 If you want affordability without compromising on quality, the ProFloss 4190 is a very commendable route to take!

 Frequently Asked Questions

 Do I have to remove the adapter each time?

 No the adapter can stay fixed on the tap permanently.